thamugadi/call-cc-krivine/README.md

 A Krivine machine for the call-by-name reduction of lambda calculus (with call/cc & clock) expressions in Haskell.

-[In his paper](https://www.irif.fr/~krivine/articles/lazymach.pdf), Jean-Louis Krivine describes his machine for the reduction of lambda calculus expressions into head normal form using call-by-name reduction
+[In his paper](https://www.irif.fr/~krivine/articles/lazymach.pdf), Jean-Louis Krivine describes his machine for the reduction of lambda calculus expressions into head normal form using [call-by-name reduction](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_name).

 The last chapter is about the addition of a call/cc instruction (call-with-current-continuation).